-Bird Collars for Parrot Self-Mutilation
+Bird Collars for Parrot Self Mutilation

 Management efforts should concentrate on the following:

-- Providing a very sturdy bird collar
+- Experiment to find a very sturdy collar that the bird can tolerate.

-Bird Collars for Parrot Self-Mutilation are an important component of managing this distressing problem.
+Bird Collars for Parrot Self Mutilation are an important component of managing this distressing problem.

 Bird Collar Barriers are an important part of solving feather plucking in parrots.